Fed survey finds growth 'downshifted' in summer due to COVID – KION546

 AP Economics Writer

-WASHINGTON (AP) — U.S. economic activity “downshifted” in July and August due to rising concerns about COVID’s delta variant, as well as supply chain problems and labor shortages.
-That’s according to the Federal Reserve’s latest survey of business conditions around the nation.
-The Fed survey, released Wednesday, says that the slowdown in economic activity was largely attributable to a pullback in dining out, travel and tourism, reflecting safety concerns due to the rise of the delta variant.
-The Fed report noted particular weakness in auto sales attributed to low inventories due to a shortage of computer chips.
+WASHINGTON (AP) — U.S. economic activity “downshifted slightly to a moderate pace” in July and August due to rising concerns about COVID’s delta variant, as well as supply chain problems and labor shortages, the Federal Reserve’s latest survey of the nation’s business conditions revealed.
+The Fed survey, released Wednesday, said the slowdown was largely attributable to a pullback in dining out, travel and tourism in most parts of the country, reflecting concerns about the spread of the delta variant.
+The Fed also said some sectors of the economy had been constrained by supply chain disruptions and labor shortages.
+It noted particular weakness in auto sales attributed to low inventories caused by a shortage of computer chips.